 “Our social media makes us a lot of money… We went from doing maybe $20,000-30,000 a month just posting pretty images to well over a $100,000 a month now simply by engaging people more."

 Got a bit of social (media) anxiety?
-Use social media engagement tools to track mentions, comments, and conversations in a central place.
+Use social media engagement and social listening tools to track mentions, comments, and conversations in a central place.
 (There are a number of social media monitoring tools out there to help you with these.
 Here’s a list we put together with some of our favorites.)

 Retail business Sass & Belle uses this tool to respond to its comments in a timely manner: